danrog303/testportal-gpt/README.md

 ![Screenshot 1](https://github.com/user-attachments/assets/047bdc1b-92c2-4398-8802-2d9774d0390b)

 ## 🎓 Disclaimer
 The plugin is intended to be used for learning purposes only.
-The owner of the repository is not responsible for any consequences caused by improper use of the plugin (e.g. at school)
+The owner of the repository is not responsible for any consequences caused by improper use of the plugin (e.g. at school).
+The plugin is not affiliated with TestPortal in any way, it is an independent project created by a third-party developer.